SATISFACTORY ACADEMIC PROGRESS POLICY

 A student’s financial aid may be cancelled for any of the following reasons:

-- Failure to make progress toward a 2.00 Institutional and Overall Cumulative GPA
+- Failure to make progress toward a 2.00 (3.00 for graduate students) Institutional and Overall Cumulative GPA

 - Failure to meet the pace (completion rate) required